Grilled Cabbage Salad with Sesame Chicken

 This post may contain affiliate links.
 Please read my disclosure policy.

-Brian broke in our new Twin Eagles Grill with brats from our local butcher, like a good Wisconsinite would do.
+Brian broke in our new grill with juicy grilled brats, like a good Wisconsinite would do.

-Meanwhile, I’ve been working on this Asian Grilled Cabbage Salad to share, that’s all kinds of good, including:
+Meanwhile, I’ve been working on this Asian Grilled Cabbage Salad to share, that’s all kinds of good.

 juicy, tamari marinated chicken,